cryptomanufacturing/Moon-Landing-WINDOWS-BETA/README.md

 # 2018-07-22
 # Made By Gary Bard
 # Absolutely free !!!
 Brought to you by HashPowerPool.com
-# This Script will keep you making money please consider donating!

 # Donations are most welcome!
 # Money will be used to keep the pool funtional !